 Lebanon's Hezbollah militant group has openly supported Damascus on the ground since 2013, sending thousands of fighters across the border to bolster Syrian government troops.

-But the rebels launched the attack last month, the day a ceasefire came into effect between Israel and Hezbollah, after more than a year of fighting in Lebanon.
+But rebels launched the attack last month, the day a ceasefire came into effect between Israel and Hezbollah, after more than a year of fighting in Lebanon.

 A source close to Hezbollah told AFP that hundreds of its fighters had also been killed in recent clashes with Israel.
-That situation forced Hezbollah to withdraw its forces from the suburbs of the capital Damascus and the Homs area, thereby contributing to the rebels' easy advance to capture these cities.
+That situation forced Hezbollah to withdraw its forces from the suburbs of the capital Damascus and the Homs area, thereby contributing to the rebels' easy advance to these cities.

 Commenting on the connection between Hezbollah's weakening and developments in Syria, Israeli Prime Minister Benjamin Netanyahu said the Syrian opposition's overthrow of President Assad was "a direct consequence of the blows we (Israel) inflicted on Iran and Hezbollah, Assad's main backers."